stephantul/old20/README.md

 # old20
 Calculate Yarkoni, Baloto & Yap's OLD20.

+* **Warning** this implementation of OLD20 uses the Damerau Levenshtein Distance instead of plain Levenshtein distance.
+This change has a small but non-significant effect in all experiments we ran.
+Nonetheless, it is important to be aware of the difference.

 The OLD20 distance is defined as the average Orthographic Levenshtein Distance (OLD) to the 20 closest neighbors for a given word in a given corpus.

 If you use the code in this repository, please cite the following paper: